Skip to main content

 were about the backstage drama and hassle it took to put on a Broadway musical revue.
 The narrative proper would usually center on, say, a chorus girl at a crossroads with either her love life or onstage career.
 As she navigates the roadblocks of her own life, she and her castmates perform various musical numbers for their show.
 The main storyline would be peppered with these on-stage musical numbers performed in-universe.
 This performative backdrop offers a natural opportunity for the film to present spectacular song and dance sequences.
 It is, after all, a film about putting on a musical show.

 Musicals did eventually start to feel comfortable having more spontaneous musical numbers that weren’t rehearsed in-universe.
 Tethering just a few of your numbers to some in-universe performance, maybe a stage musical that the main character is writing, opens the door to the film including musical numbers that aren’t “staged.”
 A film like The Greatest Showman has numbers that are performed for an in-universe audience (e.g. "Never Enough"), some that are spontaneous (e.g. "Rewrite the Stars"), and even a few that bridge the divide (e.g. "This is Me").
 Even today most movie musicals center their plots somehow on putting on a show.
-Exceptions, like In the Heights, are usually based on a pre-existing stage musical.
+Exceptions, like Les Miserables or In the Heights, are usually based on a pre-existing stage musical.

 Many of my favorite musicals take this approach, and they find ways to sincerely represent hopes and dreams in a way that surpasses the mundane confines of reality.
 Just so, I really admire a musical that’s confident enough to invoke musical storytelling without using training wheels.
 I appreciate it when the genre acknowledges that just being alive is reason enough to sing, that rising starlets and starving songwriters aren’t the only people with complex feelings that deserve to be displayed through illustrious musical sequences.
 Hence, I really like Meet Me in St. Louis.